kaierhyeh/N-Puzzle/README.md

 - **Snail Goal Solution**: Paths are calculated towards the spiral (snail) goal state.
 - **Solvability Check**: Automatically determines if a puzzle is solvable before starting the search, preventing infinite loops on impossible inputs.
 - **Three Heuristic Functions**:
-  - **Manhattan Distance**: The standard, "as-the-crow-flies" distance.
+  - **Manhattan Distance**: The sum of the absolute differences of their respective Cartesian coordinates.
   - **Hamming Distance**: Simply counts tiles in incorrect positions.
   - **Linear Conflict**: Built on Manhattan Distance plus a penalty for tiles in their correct tracks but incorrect sequence.
 This is the **most efficient** heuristic for complex puzzles.
 - **Search Mode Variants (Bonus)**: